 Jason Lee grew up in sunny Southern California playing many sports, but slowly gravitated to volleyball like his Father and sisters who played volleyball at Pepperdine and UCLA respectively.
 In high school he was an All-American junior player and highly sought after recruit.
 In college at Loyola Marymount University he led his Division 1 volleyball program to the highest ranking in the history of the school (#6 nationally).

 After college Jason played volleyball professionally for 8 years on the AVP (Pro Beach Volleyball Tour) playing with the likes of Karch Kiraly (Gold Medalist), Reid Priddy (Gold Medalist and best friend) and Dain Blanton (Gold Medalist).
 Jason and his wife Karen started a family along the way and now have four kids who all play tennis.
-Jason has a passion for coaching and previously led a varsity high school team to a state championship where he was awarded CIF coach of the year.
+Jason has a passion for coaching and previously led a varsity high school girls team to a state championship where he was awarded CIF coach of the year.